Cristinamulas/Text-Classification-And-Sentiment-Analysis-On-Hotel-Reviews/README.md

 ## Data Collection
-I scraped the data from the TripAdvisor website using Beautifull Soup and Selenium libraries.
+I scraped the data from the TripAdvisor website using Beautiful Soup and Selenium libraries.
 The dataset contains the reviews, users and ratings from hotels in TripAdvisor located in New York.
 The data set has 25,050 entries.

 ## Exploratory Data Anlaysis (EDA)

-Most of the reviews have a 5 stars that is 47% of the data.
-Only 7% of reviews have 1 star.
+Most of the reviews have 5 stars and this is 47% of the data.
+Only 7% of the reviews have 1 star.

 There are 22,205 unique reviews in the data which is quite diverse.
 The average user has contributed with 1 review to the dataframe.
-The top reviewer (Marck C) has contributed 13 reviews.
+The top reviewer has contributed 13 reviews.

 The maximum number of characters in a review is 2,535 and the minimum number is 195 characters.
 The average length of characters in a review is 469 characters.